-For my product idea, I need to determine a topic and a format.
+For a digital product, you’ll need to determine a topic and a format.

 Once again, you can brainstorm possibilities.
 Then pick something, and keep moving forward.

 Don’t get caught up in vacillating.
 Just decide.
 Your decision won’t be perfect, and it doesn’t have to be.
 Just pick an idea that seems pretty good, and run with it.
-You’ll get better at picking ideas once you’ve completed a few projects and saw how they turned out.
+You’ll get better at picking ideas once you complete a few projects and see how they turn out.